 Ride on the E-Commerce Big Data Wave - Learn from the Fashion Giant

-As someone who would wear anything placed at the top of the pile (you know, the pile of clothes worn during the week but not dirty enough to be put into wash...), I am in no position to give you fashion advice; but speaking from a data analyst's perspective, I would say "Big Data" is hot right now.
+As someone who would wear anything placed at the top of the pile (you know, the pile of clothes worn during the week but not as dirty to be put into wash), I am in no position to give you any certain answer to the question, whether it is "off-the-shoulder tops" or "strappy heels"; but speaking from a data analyst's perspective, I would say "Big Data" is hot right now.

 As the strongest game player in the online shopping platforms global market, ASOS sells over 850 brands and its own range, meaning that there are more than 85,000 products sold every day and 5,000 new ones added every week.
 It is revealed that the use of data analytics has boosted ASOS' sales by 142% in 2011.
 In the following, Radica would examine how ASOS gets the best out of data analytics and technology in 3 dimensions:

-ASOS also crawls data from the entire fashion industry and compares with historical data to give trends and comments on the performance of a certain product.
-For instance, "top 5 brands selling patterned trousers", their mean stock sell points and their price statistics.
-From so, ASOS can determine which on-trend product stays on the platform, and which off-trend products go back to storage, optimising its operating efficiency.
+EDITED's data services do not only aid its clients to benchmark against its competitors to determine their position, but also enable them to derive and implement better pricing strategies catering to customers' tastes and market trends in the market.
+Another data service named "Trend Dashboard" crawls data from the entire fashion industry and compares with historical data to give trends and comments on the performance of a certain product, for instance, "top 5 brands selling patterned trousers", their mean stock sell points and their price statistics.
+From so, clients like ASOS can determine which on-trend product stays on the platform, and which off-trend products go back to storage, optimising its operating efficiency.

 According to statistics given by ASOS, nearly 70% of its UK orders are made on its phone application; with each person spending on average 80 minutes on the app per month.
 Seeing such mobile-active customers and large usage of the app, this year ASOS has launched a new "visual search" function, enabling customers to take instant pictures from mobile cameras and find similar items on the ASOS platform.
 While customers discover their target products (or similars!), they are contributing data, in return to ASOS, for it to understand customer preferences and derive market trends.
 Of course, this is all supported by artificial intelligence (which matches and discovers similar items in colour, shape, size etc.), machine learning and Big Data (which improves accuracy and precision of AI discovery as the database grows).
 This function creates a win-win situation: customers no longer need to give awkward conversions to strangers asking where their fashion pieces are from; ASOS has created a new channel exclusively for itself, to gain information and data directly from its customers.